N8ofBase/demo-Icosahedron/README.md

 small village on the brink of destitution, desperate for a savior.
 Will you venture into The Icosahedron and restore balance to the life of this world? <br><br>

 ## Overview

-Demo for a web based choose your own, puzzle solving adventure
+This is a demo for a web based, dice rolling, choose your own adventure game that incorporates java and javascript to roll a virtual 20 sided die plus the specific stat to determine the fate and outcomes of the player resulting in a unique experience every time.